raoniharlearner/TTT_task/README.md

 Prefetch and compute the hash, and not compute again for each user input.
 Use a CRON to check if txt file was changed,If changed then precompute again.

+Don't consider stop words like 'to','and','or', as they are in every sentence.

 By: Nihar Rao